nelse003/exhaustive_search/README.md

 # Exhaustive occupancy search

 This exhaustive search algorithm explores the crystallographic occupancy & B factor of  ligands.
-The algorithm is designed to be used as a last stage step to confirm occupancy when the position of the ligand has been refined.
+The algorithm is designed to be used as a last stage step to confirm crystallographic occupancy, when the position of the ligand has been refined.

 We consider the crystal with a ligand bound to be in a superposition of bound and ground states, specifically